MilesMcBain/datapasta/README.md

 # Pitfalls

 * Data is not parsed from string to any other format.
 This is challenging to do robustly in an efficient manner.
 Ideas on this are welcome!
-* `tribble_paste` works well with csv's, plain excel files, and html tables, but is currently brittle with respect to irregular table structures like merged cells.
+* `tribble_paste` works well with csv's, excel files, and html tables, but is currently brittle with respect to irregular table structures like merged cells.
-* Some kinds of Excel formatting can trip up `tribble_paste`, I am working on diagnosing this issue currently.

 # Installation